azc5OQ/lemon-chat/README.md

 cert = /etc/letsencrypt/live/fruitchattest.click/cert.pem<br />
 key = /etc/letsencrypt/live/fruitchattest.click/privkey.pem<br />

-5. run "stunnel" command in terminal.
-If there is no error, stunnel is running.
-Try to join the server from client.html within the website<br />
+- run "stunnel" command in terminal.
+If there is no error, stunnel is running and client.html should work within https context<br />

-its also important to know about certain limitation of WSS if client.html is put in domain fruitchattest.click, browser will not allow websocket connections to other address than "fruitchattest.click", not even ip address of domain.
+its also important to know about boundaries of WSS. if client.html is put in domain fruitchattest.click, browser will not allow websocket connections to other address than "fruitchattest.click", not even ip address of domain.
 From desktop this works fine.